You will find different must-have spice list on the internet that come handy in narrowing the most used cooking spices.

 How To Built Your Personalised Basic-Spices List

-The best thing about cooking with spices is that it introduces different flavours that you may not have experienced before while also being instant taste enhancers.
+The best thing about cooking with spices is that it introduces different flavours and has many health benefits.
+They also are instant taste enhancers.

 For casseroles, stews and baked dishes keeping a mixed seasoning like taco or cajun or flavoured salt surely helps in elevating the flavours.

-In my experience of giving Indian cooking classes, I have seen much too often of people buying and storing spices that they have no idea how to use it.
+In my experience of giving Indian cooking classes, I have seen much too often of people buying and storing spices that they have no idea how to use them.

 If you see a list that has fennel seeds or mace powder listed as an essential spice and you are clueless on how to use them in the dishes you normally cook then keep that spice away from your list.

-Only buy spices or herbs that you have an idea on how to use them.
+Only buy spices or herbs that you have are sure to use or at least take the effort to cook with them.

 Hoarding on stale spices with the hope of using them in future does very little to the flavour and taste of the dish.
 There is an optimum shelf life of spices so buy that you can use.

-There are hundreds of spices, herbs and seasonings.
+There are hundred kinds of spices, herbs and seasonings.
 Out of which different types of spices make it to different list of common spices.

 If you are a beginner cook, I strongly suggest keeping your seasonings and spice cabinet to a max of 5 to 7 spices.